oscar3x39/internal-llm-knowledge-hub/README.md

 ### Adding Documents

 1. Navigate to the web interface at `http://localhost:3000`
 2. Go to the "Documents" section
-3. Upload your documents or connect to document sources
+3. Upload your documents or connect to document sources.
+Supported formats include PDF, Markdown, Text files, Word documents, and HTML.
+4. Wait for the documents to be processed and indexed.

 ### Querying Your Knowledge Base

 1. Go to the "Chat" section in the web interface
-2. Type your question in natural language
+2. Type your question in natural language.
+Be specific with your queries to get the best results.
-3. The system will retrieve relevant information from your documents
+3. The system will retrieve relevant information from your documents and provide an answer.

 ## Development